nicolasduernbeck/nicolasduernbeck/README.md

 # 💫 About Me:
-My Name is Nicolas and I am a webdeveloper from Austria.
+My Name is Nicolas and I am a developer from Austria.

 ## 🌐 Socials: